mvndaai/testrail-promise/README.md

 ## Additional Information

 All functions that need input take just one object.
 It uses what is needed for the API URI then sends the object to the API.
-This means you should be able to any field available in the API documentation.
+This means you should be able to use any field available in the API documentation.
 ```
 var object = {
     "section_id":173,